 Who are you?

 Hello!
 My name is Jamie.
-I’m a freelance German and Spanish to English translator from the UK.
+I’m a freelance German-and-Spanish-to-English translator from the UK.
 I am also currently taking a break from being a German and English lecturer/teacher.
-I am currently based in Japan until (at least) October 2023 learning the language.
+I am currently based in Japan.
 My passions include teaching languages, translating, and travelling.
 This is what ultimately led me to create TeachTranslateTravelRepeat (TTTR).

 But what is TTTR?

 This website has many purposes.
 In essence, it is a bit of a scrapbook of my experiences.
 As the name suggests, it focuses on teaching, translating, and travelling.
 I try to update it with new content at regular intervals.
 Sometimes though, life gets in the way.
 The pandemic has also made it more difficult to travel, so some of the trips will be older ones where I have gone through my photos and shared what I could.

 TeachTranslateTravelRepeat also has some of my photography.
 So far I have taken all of them using a smartphone.
 Any images that are not mine or not taken using a smartphone are stated in the image description.